 The Idaho Autism Summit is an event that takes place every other year, focusing on sharing knowledge and experiences to promote acceptance of people with ASD.

 Idaho Living Well helps build innovative, self-advocate-led health and safety monitoring systems to protect adults living in HCBS settings.

 SESTA provides professional development and monitoring to increase positive student outcomes and increased IDEA indicators in inclusive environments.

 The ITC lists all current special education-related trainings across the state, linking special educators and parents to training opportunities.

-We work with child care providers to improve the quality of child care in Idaho.
-We work with families to recognize and find quality child care.
+This project works with child care providers to improve the quality of child care in Idaho, and with families to recognize and find quality child care.